 The agency will establish the evaluation committee(s) and project leader for the Request for Proposal.
-The technical evaluation committees recommended size is five (5) members with the appropriate expertise to conduct such proposal evaluations, but could be more for some projects.
+The technical evaluation committees recommended size is five (5) members with the appropriate expertise to conduct such proposal evaluations, but could be more or less for some projects depending upon the size and complexity of the RFP.